anwesh-b/Algorithms-Analysis/README.md

 # Design and Analysis of Algorithm

 ## Generate data
+Create a `Data` folder and
 Geneate the data of length 10, 100, 500, 1000 and 10000 using `dataGenerator.c`
-This creates new `Data` folder and use those data in all the programs to analyze the outputs.
+This creates all data files in `Data` folder and use those data in all the programs to analyze the outputs.

 ## Lab-1 Bubble Sort, Selection Sort, Insertion Sort